pimotte/odyssey-rasa/data/nlu.md

 - A [hug]{"entity": "need", "value": "physical sustenance"} would be nice
 - [Beer]{"entity": "need", "value": "physical sustenance"} then?
 - in need for [massage]{"entity": "need", "value": "physical sustenance"} and some [movement]{"entity": "need", "value": "physical sustenance"}
+- I need [human contact]{"entity": "need", "value": "physical sustenance"}
+- A [hamburger]{"entity": "need", "value": "physical sustenance"}
+- I have a need for [inclusion]{"entity": "need", "value": "community"}
+- I have a need to be [included]{"entity": "need", "value": "community"}

 ## intent:express_vague_feeling
 - I don't know how I'm feeling